Orm 4: NULLs ordering

 We are introducing new ordering constants:

-// sort books by their publish date and put unpublished books first $books->orderBy('publishedAt', ICollection::DESC_NULLS_FIRST);
+// sort books by their publish date and put unpublished books first $books = $books->orderBy('publishedAt', ICollection::DESC_NULLS_FIRST);

-These new constants provider unified & safe experience when needed.
+These new constants provides unified & safe experience when needed.
 As usual, you may combine them with other ordering expressions when two entities are considered the same.

 Only with your support we can make Orm the best Orm ever.
 Test it by requiring